Skip to main content

 • Pay Total

-Please note: per guidance, waiting time is still considered working time, and thus needs to be factored into the NLW calculation.
+Please note: per guidance, waiting time is still considered working time, so it needs to be factored into the NLW calculation.
+For further guidance, please see this webpage.

 This will allow you to make informed decisions on how to handle top-ups, for instance: